svanderburg/php-sbdata/README.md

   on UNIX and Windows systems.
 * `StringArrayElementValue`.
 Checks whether a user provided value is in an array of strings.
+* `DutchZipCode`.
+Checks whether a user provided value is a valid Dutch zip code.

 Constructing custom fields
 ==========================